-Style consistency is not “the model can’t” — it’s “you didn’t constrain it.”
-The model picks a style per prompt; if you don’t lock the style, it picks a different one each time.
+Style consistency is not “the model can’t.”
+It’s “you didn’t constrain it.”
+The model picks a style per prompt, and if you don’t pin the style it picks a different one each time.
+The rest of this page walks the full diagnosis and the durable fix.

 Common causes